The Ultimate Guide to Driving Up To Malaysia

 - Malaysian SIM Card –The three major telcos in Malaysia are Celcom, Digi and U-mobile and there are numerous kiosks within town centres where you can purchase their SIM cards.
 Here’s where you can find the stores for U mobile and DIGI.
 If you already have a Malaysian SIM card that isn’t expired, top-up coupons are available at certain petrol stations along the North-South Highway.
 Alternatively, there are numerous data roaming plans by local telcos with pretty decent rates.
 Here’s a detailed guide on Singapore’s data roaming plans.

 - Insurance – Having an adequate insurance coverage will do wonders by giving you a peace of mind on your holiday.
 NTUC Income’s Drivo car insurance provides comprehensive coverage for both driver and passengers in the event of an accident.
 The policy will also connect you with 24 hour emergency services and road assistance when needed.
+Additionally, having travel insurance, such as Income's FlexiTravel Hourly Insurance, will help to ensure that you can stay protected against losses due to food poisoning, robbery and more.
+With travel insurance by the hour, you can go on your trip with a peace of mind.

 - Car maintenance – Before heading out, make sure to do a thorough check on your car’s fluids, tires, tools, etc. Better yet, bring it in to your mechanic and get a professional to look over your car if you haven’t done it in a while.